Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Results

-We find that there exists significant (negative) correlation between Covid-19 cases and deaths in US and abnormal S\&P 500 in all six lags, $lag=1,2, \cdots, 6$.
-However, there is no significant correlation between Covid-19 cases and deaths in entire world and abnormal S\&P 500 ($p$-value $>$ 0.05) in any lag (see Table~\ref{table:Corr_Covid19} in Appendix).
+We find that there exists significant (negative) correlation between COVID-19 cases and deaths in US and abnormal S\&P 500 in all six lags, $lag=1,2, \cdots, 6$.
+However, there is no significant correlation between COVID-19 cases and deaths in the entire world and abnormal S\&P 500 ($p$-value $>$ 0.05) in any lag (see Table~\ref{table:Corr_Covid19} in Appendix).
 We also find that all the local spread variables are significantly (negative) correlated ($p$-value $<$ 0.05) with abnormal S\&P 500 in every $lag=1, 2, \cdots, 6$.
-That is, US county level spread of Covid-19 adversely effect the price of S\&P 500.
+That is, US county level spread of COVID-19 adversely affects the price of S\&P 500.
 However, it is anticipated that the strength of correlations of local spread variables will gradually decrease in higher lags, which is also reflected in Figure~\ref{fig:Corr_spread}.
-Some of the Covid-19 related google searches, e.g., ``Covid-19'' in US and ``Corona'' in world are also significantly correlated ($p$-value $>$ 0.1) with abnormal S\&P 500 in different lags (Table~\ref{table:Corr_GT} in Appendix).
+Some of the COVID-19 related Google searches, e.g., ``Covid-19'' in US and ``Corona'' in world are also significantly correlated ($p$-value $>$ 0.1) with abnormal S\&P 500 in different lags (Table~\ref{table:Corr_GT} in Appendix).

-We now investigate the potential impact of Covid-19 cases and deaths, its local spread, and related Google searches on S\&P 500 price formation and risk, i.e., volatility.
-Table~\ref{table:causality_Covid} and Table~\ref{table:causality_Spread} present summaries of the Granger causality tests for predictive utility of Covid-19 cases and deaths, and county level local spreads, respectively.
+We also investigate the potential impact of COVID-19 cases and deaths, its local spread, and related Google searches on S\&P 500 price formation and risk, i.e., volatility.
+Table~\ref{table:causality_Covid} and Table~\ref{table:causality_Spread} present summaries of the Granger causality tests for predictive utility of COVID-19 cases and deaths, and county level local spread, respectively.
 Here the direction of causality is denoted by $\rightarrowtail$.